KevinLe563/CrowdQuote/ComputerVision-Subsystem/README.md

 ### YOLOv8

+1. pip install -r requirements.txt in the ComputerVision-Subsystem directory

-1. Run main, it should automatically download the weights if you don't have them locally.
+2. Run main, it should automatically download the weights if you don't have them locally (run main while you are in ComputerVision-Subsystem subdirectory).
 Output video will be saved to /resources/output_videos/output.avi